 - Reduced server operating cost resulting from low electricity rates

 - Reduced exposure to carbon emissions regulation

 - Highlight the importance of corporate leadership through corporate action to combat climate change

-We are developing new ways to deliver Sustainable Technology Services℠ by working with our service partners.
-These services can help firms rapidly increase the use of clean energy while reducing dependance on fossil fuels.
-Our service partner, Nyherji, hf is located in Iceland and has built a cloud service infrastructure that is highly resilient, accessible, expandable, and powered from Iceland's 100% clean, renewable energy.
+We are developing new ways to deliver Sustainable Technology Services℠ (StS) by working with innovative partners whose vision and commitment will help build the new low carbon economy.
+These services will help firms rapidly increase the use of clean energy while reducing their dependance on fossil fuels.
+Our Icelandic service partner, Nyherji hf, has built a cloud service infrastructure that is highly resilient, accessible, expandable, and powered from Iceland's 100% clean, renewable energy.
 Small businesses to large corporations will be able to easily access the web based service for public or private cloud solutions, e.g. infrastructure as a service (IaaS), software as a service (SaaS), platform as a service (PaaS).

 Please feel free to explore the site and learn more about our partners capabilities.
 Try the energy calculator to estimate the level of energy cost savings and carbon and water use reductions that are possible when your cloud workload is sourced with 100% clean energy.